 - Technical Unit for Quality Assessment.

-- Manual SGIC, Faculty of Sciences.
+- Manual SGIC, Faculty of Arts.

-- Procedures SGIC, Faculty of Sciences.
+- Procedures SGIC, Faculty orf Arts.

-- Management of the SGIC ((Link to ASTUA).
+- Management of the SGIC (Link to ASTUA)

 Estimating quantitative values for the indicators listed below and providing grounds for such estimates.
 No reference values are established, as these indicators are applied to institutions and degrees with diverse characteristics.
 The estimates will be reviewed during the accreditation stage, based on the grounds provided by the University and any actions arising from the monitoring process.